geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - LocationAttribute
      - Y
      - The name of the attribute path in the shapefile index.
 Default is ``location``.
+   * - TimeAttribute
+     - N
+     - Specifies the name of the time-variant attribute.
+   * - ElevationAttribute
+     - N
+     - Specifies the name of the elevation attribute.
    * - SuggestedSPI
      - Y
      - Suggested plugin for reading the image files.